tasfiatarique1234-star/ict171-cloud-server/README.md

 - Connected to the Ubuntu server using SSH
 - Updated Ubuntu system packages
 - Installed and configured Nginx
-- Created a custom multi-page HTML webpage
+- Created a custom multi-page HTML website
 - Registered and configured a custom domain
 - Configured DNS A records
 - Installed SSL certificates using Certbot